CGJennings/se3docs/docs/tm-intro.md

 The process of adding support for multiple languages to a plug-in is called *localization* (also internationalization, translation).
 Strange Eons supports localization for both the main application and its plug-ins, although not all plug-ins are designed to support localization.

+> In a computer program, a bit of text is often called a *string* (as in, *a string of letters*.).
+You will often see the terms "text" and "string" used interchangeably in this manual.

 ## How localization works

 To prepare a plug-in for localization, the plug-in author must make it to refer to text *indirectly.* Instead of writing code that tells Strange Eons *print the word "'hello"*, the author will write something like *print the text for a greeting in the current language*.
 This process must be done for each bit of text that is needed, and so to tell them apart the plug-in author will assign each one a unique label called a *key*.
 The key is a placeholder that stands in for the final text, because the plug-in won't know what the final text is until the code is actually running (because the choice depends on which languages are active).